ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 └────────────┴────────────────────────────────────┘
 ```

-2. If the value is outside the range:
+2. The value is outside the range:

 ``` sql
 SELECT toDate32('1924-01-01') AS value, toTypeName(value);